industrydive/incident_response/README.md

 4. You must set your environment variables and deploy your Cloud Functions.
     * Rename `example.env.yaml` to `.env.yaml` and input your environment variables.

+      NOTE: When the incident channel gets created, it invites all of the members of the usergroup that is specified in the env.yml file.
+For more info on usergroups and how to manage them see the [following](https://slack.com/help/articles/212906697-Create-a-user-group) and the example.env.yml file that is included in this repo.

     * Now you can deploy each of your cloud functions by following the instructions in the [deployment section](#deploying-the-cloud-functions)